WandererGuy/ship_yolo_preannotate_labelme/README.md

 ## Preparation

 1. Open the `config.yaml` file.
-2. Replace the necessary values (e.g., object labels, folder paths) to match your dataset.
+2. Replace the necessary values to match your case.

 ## Usage